prosekit/prosekit/.changeset/tough-papayas-switch.md

 '@prosekit/core': patch
 ---

-Add `defineMountHandler` which registers a event handler that is called when the editor gains or loses focus.
+Add `defineFocusChangeHandler` which registers a event handler that is called when the editor gains or loses focus.